alexgerdes/ask2elle/README.md

    ```
      This tells cabal to use local packages for building projects instead of fetching them from Hackage.

-4. WExecute the following commands:
+4. Execute the following commands:
     ```bash
     cabal install lvm --overwrite-policy=always
     cabal install Top --overwrite-policy=always
     cabal install helium --overwrite-policy=always
     cabal install askelle --overwrite-policy=always
     ```
+1. Add "~/.cabal/bin" to the path

-5. Run `heliumpath` in the shell and execute `make` in the corresponding `share/lib` directory.
+2. Run `heliumpath` in the shell and execute `make` in the corresponding `share/lib` directory.
-6. Navigate to the askelle directory and run `askelle.cgi --all-scripts`.
+3. Navigate to the askelle directory and run `askelle.cgi --all-scripts`.
 This generates files in the scripts folder.
-7. The environment is now set up.
+4. The environment is now set up.